kovdan01/blog/README.md

 ## How to run

+0. Clone this repository and set your django secret key in `mysite/settings.py`.

 1. Redirect data from port 80 to port 3000:
 ```
 iptables -t nat -A PREROUTING -i eth0 -p tcp --dport 80 -j REDIRECT --to-port 3000
 ```